lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 Workspaces
 ==========

-Each Terraform configuration has an associated backend that defines how operations are executed and where persistent data such as the Terraform state are stored.
-The persistent data stored in the backend belongs to a workspace.
-Initially the backend has only one workspace, called "default", and thus there is only one Terraform state associated with that configuration.
+Each Terraform configuration has an associated back-end that defines how operations are executed and where persistent data such as the Terraform state is stored.
+The persistent data stored in the back-end belongs to a workspace.
+Initially, the back-end has only one workspace called "default", and thus, there is only one Terraform state associated with this configuration.

-Certain backends support multiple named workspaces, allowing multiple states to be associated with a single configuration.
-The configuration still has only one backend, but multiple distinct instances of that configuration to be deployed without configuring a new backend or changing authentication credentials.
+Certain back-ends support multiple named workspaces, allowing multiple states to be associated with a single configuration.
+The configuration still has only one back-end, but multiple distinct instances of that configuration can be deployed without configuring a new back-end or changing authentication credentials.

 Multiple workspaces are currently supported by the following backends: